yamogoo/alma-design-system/README.md

 - Provides parsers/plugins for JSON, CSS variables, and SCSS maps.

 > Note on development:
-> The TokensParser module started as a hand-written prototype by Misha Grebennikov.
+> The TokensWorker module started as a hand-written prototype by Misha Grebennikov.
 > As the project matured, the workflow shifted toward architectural oversight and automated code generation, keeping the compiler aligned with the broader system design.
+> AI-assisted generation was limited to this compiler; every other package, component, and infrastructure layer in the monorepo is authored directly by Misha.

 ### `@alma/icons` (dedicated repository)